-Whether you’re teaching your students to visualize, to draw conclusions about characters, or to create a mystery that blows the reader's mind, mentor texts can provide the teacher with exemplar books or mentors that students can use for learning.
-Mentor texts are not your read alouds from the past.
-Rather, they are carefully chosen for the way they can be used for modeling.
-Today, I’d like to talk about how to select and use mentor texts for teaching.
+Whether you’re teaching your students to visualize, to draw conclusions , or to write a mystery, mentor text lessons can make a HUGE difference for your students.
+Students need to see skill modeling through exemplar texts and with teacher think aloud.
+Mentor texts are carefully chosen for the way they can be used for modeling.
+Today, I’d like to talk about how to select and use mentor texts lessons for teaching reading skills.

-The first step to planning a mentor text lesson is selecting the right text, and to do this, we need to start by thinking of the qualities of a mentor.
+The first step to planning your mentor text lessons is selecting the right text, and to do this, we need to start by thinking of the qualities of a mentor.
 According to Ralph Fletcher in What a Writer Needs, a mentor has the following traits:

 When we think of these traits, we want the texts we select to be original and diverse, high quality, include the traits we are hoping to teach, and most importantly, feature the authors we’d like our students to know.
 As teachers, this last point is important.
 We need to familiarize ourselves with authors we want our students to emulate.